Am0rfu5/winr-docs/whitepaper.md

 The WINR Project marks a significant stride in leveraging blockchain technology for social good, introducing an innovative dual-token ecosystem with CAUZ and WINR Tokens.
 This white paper delves into the unique functionalities of these tokens within the Winr app ecosystem, particularly emphasizing their role in enhancing charitable activities and community empowerment.

 CAUZ tokens, at the heart of governance within the Decentralized Autonomous Organization (DAO), enable token holders to engage directly in decision-making processes.
-This includes casting votes on which charitable causes to support, thus democratizing philanthropy and aligning it with the collective values of the community.
+This includes casting votes on which charitable causes are eligible to receive funds as part of the lottery, thus enabling the democratization of philanthropy and aligning it with the collective values of the community.
 The active participation fostered by CAUZ tokens ensures that the charitable dimension of the ecosystem remains responsive and reflective of the community's priorities.

 In contrast, WINR Tokens serve as the utility backbone of the ecosystem, facilitating a range of transactions.
 These tokens are used to participate in a transparent and equitable lottery system, with a portion of the proceeds channeled towards supporting selected charitable causes.
 Additionally, WINR Tokens play a pivotal role in rewarding contributors, such as validators, who uphold the integrity and functionality of the ecosystem.
 This model not only incentivizes participation but also ensures a fair distribution of rewards, further bolstering the platform's sustainability.